 A Growing World of Security Concerns for IoT Devices

 There are many reasons for the vulnerability of devices.
 First, they are typically simple, with limited processing capability and memory.
 It is impossible to run sophisticated, processor-heavy security applications on them.
-Second, they are usually deployed in large numbers and can be physically be accessed and compromised.
-Third, they tend to have a long life, often exceeding 10–15 years, which means one must keep up their security the whole time.
+Secondly, they are usually deployed in large numbers and can be physically be accessed and compromised.
+Third, they tend to have a long life, often exceeding 10-15 years, which means one must keep up their security the whole time.
 At the same time, because of their importance, even a small hacked IoT device might compromise the entire system, while unnoticed by users or service providers.

 IoT Modules Are Key to IoT Device Security

 The module is the brain of the cellular IoT device.
 Module vendors take barebones chipsets from vendors like Qualcomm and Intel and add their software and additional hardware to create modules with standard interfaces.
 Device manufacturers develop their machines based on these modules.
 Modules simplify the connectivity and operator certification-related complexity, so device vendors concentrate on developing use-case-specific devices.
 So, the responsibility of IoT device security rests on the shoulders of module vendors.